(A) Purpose

 There must be evidence that the candidate

-is engaged in educational activities that are appropriate to their faculty
+is engaged in educational activities that are appropriate to the faculty

-appointment(s), letter of offer, and if appropriate, graduate faculty status.
+member's appointment(s), letter of offer, and if appropriate, graduate

 (a) Course or clerkship director;